Thank you for downloading LXFree for Java

 If you have a newer computer with a 64 bit version of Windows and a high DPI display, you will want to use one of the OpenJDK 11 installers.
 Like other Java based applications, LXFree for Java may appear small when used with a high resolution display.
 Java 9 and later has interface scaling that is compatible with high DPI screens.

-If you'd like to obtain or build a separate version of Open JDK 11+, you can download just the LXFree for Java application.
+If you'd like to obtain or build a separate version of Open JDK, you can download just the LXFree for Java application.
 The instructions tell you where to put the copy of Open JDK so that the LXFree for Java launcher can find it.
+This location has changed over time.
+So, if you install an update, be sure to re-read the instructions for locating the copy of Open JDK so that the LXFree for Java launcher can find it.

 LXFree for Java is distributed inside a Debian install package (.deb) and includes a desktop launcher.